SonarSource/sonar-scanner-azdo/extensions/sonarcloud/overview.md

-**[SonarCloud][sc]** is the leading online service for Code Quality & Security.
-It is totally free for open-source projects, and supports all major programming languages including C#, VB .Net, JavaScript, TypeScript, C/C++ and many more.
-If your code is closed source, SonarCloud also offers a paid plan to run private analyses.
+**[SonarCloud][sc]** enables your development team to deliver Clean Code consistently and efficiently by seamlessly integrating into your cloud DevOps platforms and extending your CI/CD workflow.
+This SaaS tool catches Security Vulnerabilities, Bugs, and Code Smells in your pull requests, branches, and throughout your repository, with more than 2 billion lines of code and 120,000+ active projects analyzed every week.

+You can start a no-commitment, 14-day trial of SonarCloud for your private repositories completely free.
+No need to speak with a sales rep or request a license key - get automatic code analysis results on your private projects in minutes!
+SonarCloud analysis is always free for open-source projects.
+You can create your free SonarCloud account [here][signup].

 This Azure DevOps extension provides build tasks that you can add in your build definition.
 You'll benefit from automated detection of bugs and vulnerabilities across all branches and Pull Requests.
 SonarCloud explains all coding issues in details, giving you chance to fix your code before even merging and deploying, all the while learning best practices along the way.
 At project level, you'll also get a dedicated widget that tracks the overall health of your application.

-To get started in a few minutes, you can :
+To get started in a few minutes, you can:

 - Follow this dedicated [Microsoft Lab][getstarted]
 - Follow the SonarCloud walkthrough in this Microsoft Learning Module: [Scan code for vulnerabilities in Azure Pipelines][msft_learn].
-- Benefit from embedded templates for common analyses :
+- Benefit from embedded templates for common analyses:
   - **Classic** build pipelines templates integrated while creating a new pipeline
-  - **YAML** build pipeline templates available in our Sourcecode : https://github.com/SonarSource/sonar-scanner-vsts/tree/master/yaml-pipeline-templates
+  - **YAML** build pipeline templates available in our Sourcecode: https://github.com/SonarSource/sonar-scanner-vsts/tree/master/yaml-pipeline-templates
 - Benefit from a bunch of sample projects (using different build technologies), analyzed on SonarCloud, with their **YAML** pipelines files (See the SonarCloud badge on the README.md file for a link to SonarCloud project)
   - [.NET Framework](https://dev.azure.com/sonarsource/DotNetTeam%20Project/_git/sample-dotnet-framework-project)
   - [.NET Core](https://dev.azure.com/sonarsource/DotNetTeam%20Project/_git/sample-dotnet-core-project)